-Note the test dates.
-All tests will be 11:10 am to 1 pm.
-The expectation is that you can clear out these specific dates/times since we're giving them to you at the beginning of the semester, but if you know you can't make these, you must let me know at least two weeks in advance to make other arrangements.
+Note the test and presentation dates, including Scholar Day.
+All tests and presentations will be 11:10 am to 1 pm.
+Scholar Day is at the time provided in the calendar.
+The expectation is that you can clear out these specific dates/times since we're giving them to you at the beginning of the semester, but if you know you cannot make these, you must let me know at least two weeks in advance to make other arrangements.
+ADA accommodations will of course be honored, and other MCC-approved absence policies will apply.